bacontime/blog-mirror/art/isomorphic.md

 ### (3,1) Qwerty Chromatic Columns

 I don't know if there are any actual instruments with these layouts, but [my toy qwerty piano web app](https://www.rmwinslow.com/tones/) implements a version of (3,1), labelled "Isomorphic - Columns".

+I call it such because
-On a Qwerty keyboard, there are 4 rows, and so (if rotated properly) these layouts allow an octave to be covered by three consecutive columns.
+on a Qwerty keyboard, there are 4 rows, and so (if rotated properly) a (3,1) layout allows an octave to be covered by three consecutive columns of keys.
 <!--(The (1,4) layout would need to be rotated so that the 4-semitone shift happens horizontally.)-->
 <!---
 Looks like this app has a (3,1) layout